grafana/mimir/docs/sources/about-tenant-ids.md

 # About tenant IDs

-The tenant ID is the unique identifier of a tenant within a Grafana Mimir cluster.
+Within a Grafana Mimir cluster, the tenant ID is the unique identifier of a tenant.
 For information about how Grafana Mimir components use tenant IDs, refer to [About authentication and authorization]({{<relref "./about-authentication-and-authorization.md" >}}).

 ## Restrictions

-Tenant IDs must be less-than or equal-to 150 bytes/characters in length and must comprise only supported characters:
+Tenant IDs must be less-than or equal-to 150 bytes or characters in length and must comprise only supported characters:

 - Alphanumeric characters
   - `0-9`